128technology/telegraf/plugins/inputs/t128_peer_path/README.md

 # 128T Peer Path Input Plugin

-The peer path input plugin collects data from a 128T instance via graphQL.
+The peer path input can be used for monitoring the up/down status of all the peer paths on the node.

 ## Configuration